readthedocs/sphinx_rtd_theme/README.rst

 View a working demo_ over on readthedocs.org_.

-This is a prototype mobile-friendly sphinx_ theme I made for readthedocs.org_.
-It's currently in development and includes some rtd variable checks that can be ignored if you're just trying to use it on your project outside of that site.
+This is a mobile-friendly sphinx_ theme I made for readthedocs.org_.
+It's currently in development there and includes some rtd variable checks that can be ignored if you're just trying to use it on your project outside of that site.

 **This repo also exists as a submodule within the readthedocs itself**, so please make your edits to